Lazerbeak12345/chaml/README.md

 <!--NOTE to self: look at https://en.wikipedia.org/wiki/Graph_reduction-->

 - SET `=`
-- OVERLOAD `~` (Sets the internal "caller" of the following closure's arg len to the following closure)
+- OVERLOAD `~` (Tilda.
+Sets the internal "caller" of the following closure's arg len to the following closure)
 - RETURN `=<`
 - LAMDA `=>`
 - SUBPROPERTYACESS `.`